Gtshivanand/HR_Analytics_Dashboard/README.md

 ### Introduction:
 The aim of this project is to analyze the HR metrics and workforce demographics of a company for the year 2024.
 Understanding these metrics is crucial for strategic planning in employee retention, satisfaction, and overall workforce management.

+### Description:
+This repository contains an HR Analytics Dashboard built in Excel, designed to provide actionable insights into employee metrics.
+The project includes:

+* Key HR KPIs such as attrition rates, employee demographics, performance, and engagement trends.

+* Interactive visualizations with dynamic slicers for filtering by department, gender, location, and tenure.

+* Data preparation and analysis using Excel features like PivotTables, charts, conditional formatting, and formulas.

+Ideal for HR professionals and data enthusiasts aiming to optimize workforce strategies.

 ### Objectives:

 *	Identify key attrition trends based on various demographics.